openbraininstitute/spacktainers/README.md

 ## Defining containers

 The only files you should have to edit as an end-user are located in the `container_definitions` folder.
-There's a subfolder per architecture (currently supported: `amd64` and `arm64`) under which both `yaml` and `def` files can live.
+There's a subfolder per architecture (currently supported: `amd64` and `arm64`) under which both `yaml` (in subdirectories) and `def` files can live.
 * A YAML file file defines a Spack container - in it you can define the Spack specs as you would in a Spack environment.
 If you have specific requirements for dependencies, you can add `spack: packages: ...` keys to define those, again, as in a Spack environment.
 * A def file defines a singularity container that will be built from an existing container on docker-hub. nexus-storage is already defined for amd64 as an example.